Burn pit: Examples

 Joint Base Balad (JBB), the largest U.S. base in Iraq had a burn pit operation as late as the summer of 2008, burning 147 tons of waste per day when the Army Times published a major story about it and related health concerns.
 The burn pit at JBB was 10-acres and the waste produced by each person assigned to JBB is estimated to be between 3.6 and 4.5 kg of waste per day.
 An Air Force spokesman speaking for the 609th Combined Air and Space Operations Center Southwest Asia vigorously contested allegations of health effects and emphasized mitigation efforts.
 In Afghanistan, at its peak, more than 400 tons of waste was disposed using burn pits daily.

 According to Leon Russell Keith, a military contractor stationed at Balad who testified at a Senate hearing in 2009, ash was everywhere, including on beds and clothes.
 He described that the thick black smoke was present even in the barracks, where it permanently stained sheets.
-One soldier described the smoke as “like San Francisco fog.”
-Another called it “pollen dust.”
+One soldier described the smoke as "like San Francisco fog".
+Another called it "pollen dust".
 The color of the smoke could be blue and black, or yellow and orange, but was usually black.

 Duration

 Burn pits were allegedly adopted as a temporary measure but remained in use several years after alternative methods of disposal such as incineration were available.
 Burn pits were used during Operation Desert Shield and Desert Storm.
-As of July 2019, there were still nine sanctioned burn pits in operations in Syria, Afghanistan and Egypt.
+As of July 2019, there were still nine sanctioned burn pits in operation in Syria, Afghanistan, and Egypt.
 Per the DoD, this is a last resort when no feasible alternative exists.
-For longer term enduring locations, conventional solid waste practices are used.
+For longer-term enduring locations, conventional solid waste practices are used.